Before you think I am insane for putting pizza in a waffle maker, just hear me out!

 When brainstorming how I can make a crazy new pizza, cooking the dough in a waffle maker popped into my mind.
 At first, I was like, okay that’s a bit much but then I got thinking.
 My least favorite part of pizza is the soggy part under the dough and I realized I can eliminate that and make the dough have a 360-degree crunch factor by cooking it in a waffle maker.
 So I gave it a try and BOOM!
 The crunchiest pizza ever was born!

 I called up my friends at Chefman, told them my crazy idea, and they were down to sponsor this recipe.
-I used the Chefman Volcano Waffel maker to cook this pizza dough to perfection!
-Then I topped it off with some tomato sauce (obviously), fresh mozzarella cheese, and this insanely adictive “meat” crumble made from beyond burger meat that takes the pizza to a whole new level!
-It is gonna be one of th best pizzas you have ever had.
+I used the Chefman Volcano Waffle maker to cook this pizza dough to perfection!
+Then I topped it off with some tomato sauce (obviously), fresh mozzarella cheese, and this insanely addictive “meat” crumble made from Beyond Burger meat that takes the pizza to a whole new level!
+It is gonna be one of the best pizzas you have ever had.
 Don’t even @ me on this!

 - 1 ball of pizza dough